BenEllerby/serverless-provider-comparison/README.md

 # Serverless Cloud Provider Comparison

-Medium Article explaining the comparison: ...
+Medium Article explaining the comparison, motivation and provider selection.

 The comparison matrix is put into this repo to allow the community to challenge and make changes as the landscape changes.